Flexible Design with Adapters

 In Elixir, the best way to insulate your app from vendor changes is to

-isolate your vendor-specific code into Adapter
+isolate your vendor-specific code into Adapter modules.

 Before you get to that though, you’d first define app-specific structs for